The first of two press-syndicated articles by the creator of LIFE OR METH, writing in 2009 about record rates of HIV infection in gay men in the UK

 The significant breakthroughs in life-prolonging anti-retrovirals over the same period have only compounded the prioritisation of HIV management over prevention.
 Politically correct sexual health charities now call HIV/Aids a “manageable illness” and even claim that modern treatments can enable a normal lifespan – a strategy that has demonstrably served to fuel a climate of complacency and indifference around the virus.
 “After that wave of ‘We can get treatments’, there’s almost a sense of a lack of emergency again,” pop diva turned Aids activist Annie Lennox told The Pink Paper last year.
 “The danger is that the alarm bell is left silent.”

 Regardless of how HIV/Aids has been rebranded in recent years, it remains a terminal condition and life-long health risk with no cure in sight.
-Acquisition demands the abandonment of personal freedom and complete dependency on a regimented supply of costly, toxic drugs supplied by the state to survive and function.
+Acquisition demands the abandonment of personal freedom and complete dependency on a regimented supply of costly, synthetic drugs supplied by the state to survive and function.
 14 per cent of HIV-infected people are resistant to some or all three of the most common classes of anti-retrovirals, and several hundred still die each year from Aids-related complications.

 Whether HIV/Aids cuts short someone’s life by 10, 20 or 30 years, or they succumb to dementia, cancer or liver or heart disease arising from the terrible side effects associated with Aids drugs, common sense dictates that the message remains the same and is non-negotiable: HIV is not an option.
 However, state meddling and failure to ensure that HIV prevention funding is being properly utilised and targeted means that a very different message is being “sold” by gay men’s health charities today.